-3. Shift the transmission into neutral.
-The neutral indicator light should come on, if it does not come on, have a Yamaha dealer check the electrical circuit.
+Shift the transmission into neutral.
+The neutral indicator light should come on.
+If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.

 This model is equipped with an ignition circuit cutoff system.
 The engine can be started under the following conditions.